Who we are

 Here’s a bit about us and how this all started us off in the world of Malamute.

-We own a small kennel of Alaskan Malamutes located in South Australia.
+We own a kennel of Alaskan Malamutes located in South Australia.
 I have been lucky enough to share my life with this wonderful breed since 2012.

 Shortly after getting my first malamute Duke, I became interested in dog sports specific to the breed.
 We became involved in Dryland Sledding and Weightpull and before long - I had well and truly caught the malamute bug.